wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

 ## See also

-- [Install and use Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
+- [Install and use Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux/).
 Hue is a web UI that makes it easy to create, run and save Pig and Hive jobs, as well as browse the default storage for your HDInsight cluster.

-- [Install and use Spark on HDInsight clusters][hdinsight-install-spark].
-Use cluster customization to install Spark on HDInsight Hadoop clusters.
-Spark is an open-source parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications.

 - [Install R on HDInsight clusters][hdinsight-install-r].
 Use cluster customization to install R on HDInsight Hadoop clusters.
 R is an open-source language and environment for statistical computing.
 It provides hundreds of built-in statistical functions and its own programming language that combines aspects of functional and object-oriented programming.
 It also provides extensive graphical capabilities.

-- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux).
+- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1/).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing by using Hadoop, and can be used with Azure HDInsight.

-- [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
+- [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux/).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
 Hue is a set of Web applications used to interact with a Hadoop cluster.

-[hdinsight-install-r]: /documentation/articles/hdinsight-hadoop-r-scripts-linux
+[hdinsight-install-r]: /documentation/articles/hdinsight-hadoop-r-scripts-linux/
-[hdinsight-install-spark]: /documentation/articles/hdinsight-hadoop-spark-install-linux
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1
+[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1/